 The same Intel survey revealed that 1 in 4 organizations have lost proprietary data as a direct result of these cybersecurity gaps.
 Either because existing staff are overworked, or because individuals simply don’t have the most up to date knowledge about a specific risk or technology, breaches have occurred.

 3. 3 out of 4 believe governments are failing to invest

 McAfee surveyed IT professionals around the world about skills shortages and found that 76% of respondents felt their government was failing to invest enough in cybersecurity talent.
-Governments need to take more responsibility to invest in skills and training for the next generation.
+Governments need to take more responsibility to invest in skills and cloud based training for the next generation.